sugarlabs/musicblocks/documentation/README.md

 duration of a note.

-For the most part, any combination of blocks will run (although there is no guarrantee that they will produce music).
+For the most part, any combination of blocks will run (although there is no guarantee that they will produce music).
 Illegal combinations of blocks will be flag by a warning on the screen as the program runs.

 You can delete a block by dragging it back into the trash area that